Course Assignment and Scheduling in Academic Year; Summer Session

 The UH Hilo Summer Session offers college credit courses.
 It is divided into two sessions: Summer Session I, which begins on one week after Spring commencement and runs for four weeks; and Summer Session II, which begins immediately after Summer Session I in mid-June and runs for six weeks.

-Dates for Summer 2014 will be available in Fall 2013; please see the Summer Session home page.
+Dates for Summer will be available in the Fall; please see the Summer Session home page for more information.

 Each November, UH Hilo faculty and departments are invited to propose courses for the following summer.
 Conditions of employment are distributed along with invitations.
 The summer session catalog appears in early Spring, and registration begins the first week of April.

-For more information, please contact the College of Continuing Education and Community Service, where the Summer Session is administered: 974-7664.
+For more information, please contact the College of Continuing Education and Community Service , where the Summer Session is administered.